Height influence in basketball

 Welcome back to Hack a Stat!
-This post is a statistical analysis to understand if and how much players’ height influences today’s basketball.
+This post is a statistical analysis to find an answer to this question: how much does players’ height influence basketball?
+Players’ heights during the last season are available in League Average stats!

 TABLE OF CONTENTS